josh-le/jlox/README.md

 > call -> primary ( "(" arguments? ")" )* ;
 > arguments -> expression ( "," expression )* ;
 > primary -> NUMBER | STRING | "true" | "false" | "nil" | "(" expression ")" | IDENTIFIER ;
+# todo
+main functionality of the interpreter is finished, but there are still things that can be added:
+- ch 12 and 13 to implement classes
+- challenges for pretty much all the chapters
 # resources
 following the book <a href="https://craftinginterpreters.com/">Crafting Interpreters by Robert Nystrom</a>